openalloc/SwiftNiceScale/README.md

 Computed properties are lazy, meaning that they are only calculated when first needed.

+The basic set of properties...

+- `var range: NiceScale<T>.ValueRange` - The calculated ‘nice’ range, which should include the ‘raw’ range used to initialize this object.

 - `var extent: T` - The distance between bounds of the range.

+- `var ticks: Int` - The number of ticks in the range.
+This may differ from the `desiredTicks` used to initialize the object.

+- `var tickInterval: T` - The distance between ticks in the range.

+- `var tickValues: [T]` - The values for the ticks in the range.

+- `var tickFractionDigits: Int` - Number of fractional digits to show in tick label values.

+More specialized properties dealing with positive and negative portions of scale...

 - `var hasNegativeRange: Bool` - If true, the range includes negative values.

 - `var hasPositiveRange: Bool` - If true, the range includes positive values.

+- `var negativeRange: NiceScale<T>.ValueRange` - The portion of the range that is negative. `0…0` if none.

+- `var positiveRange: NiceScale<T>.ValueRange` - The portion of the range that is positive. `0…0` if none.

 - `var negativeExtent: T` - If there’s a negative portion of range, the distance between its lower bound and 0.
 A non-negative value.

-- `var negativeExtentUnit: T?` - The negativeExtent, expressed as unit value in the range 0…1.

-- `var negativeRange: NiceScale<T>.ValueRange` - The portion of the range that is negative.
-0…0 if none.

 - `var positiveExtent: T` - If there’s a positive portion of range, the distance between its upper bound and 0.
 A non-negative value.

-- `var positiveExtentUnit: T?` - The positiveExtent, expressed as unit value in the range 0…1.
+- `var negativeExtentUnit: T?` - The negativeExtent, expressed as unit value in the range `0…1`.

-- `var positiveRange: NiceScale<T>.ValueRange` - The portion of the range that is positive.
-0…0 if none.

-- `var range: NiceScale<T>.ValueRange` - The calculated ‘nice’ range, which should include the ‘raw’ range used to initialize this object.

-- `var tickFractionDigits: Int` - Number of fractional digits to show in tick label values.

-- `var tickInterval: T` - The distance between ticks in the range.

-- `var tickValues: [T]` - The values for the ticks in the range.

-- `var ticks: Int` - The number of ticks in the range.
-This may differ from the desiredTicks used to initialize the object.
+- `var positiveExtentUnit: T?` - The positiveExtent, expressed as unit value in the range `0…1`.

 #### Instance Methods

-- `func scaleToUnit(T) -> T` - Scale value to 0…1 in the range.
+- `func scaleToUnit(T) -> T` - Scale value to `0…1` in the range.

-- `func scaleToUnitNegative(T) -> T` - Scale value to 0…1 in the negative portion of range, if any.
+- `func scaleToUnitNegative(T) -> T` - Scale value to `0…1` in the negative portion of range, if any.

-- `func scaleToUnitPositive(T) -> T` - Scale value to 0…1 in the positive portion of range, if any.
+- `func scaleToUnitPositive(T) -> T` - Scale value to `0…1` in the positive portion of range, if any.

 ## See Also